walles/cleverdrawer/README.md

 * Give settings a lower score than apps
 * Make sure the System Battery Settings is in the list on my Galaxy S6
 * Add [Crashlytics crash reporting](https://fabric.io/kits/android/crashlytics/install)
+* Don't log to Crashlytics while running Instrumented Tests
+* Don't log to Crashlytics while running in the emulator
+* Don't log to Crashlytics while unit testing
+* Point Timber logs to Crashlytics